 dam

-[Akita Prefecture] Kosaka Town is a town that has taken you back in time to the Meiji era.
-Cultural heritage left behind by Kosaka Mine
+[Akita Prefecture] Kosaka Town: A town that takes you back to the Meiji era.
+Cultural heritage left behind by the Kosaka Mine

 table of contents